 Find out your school's internal pass rate per subject before you start.
 If Instruments or Performance is sitting at a noticeably lower pass rate than the others, that is a signal.
 Either the instruction in that subject needs supplementing, or it is harder than it looks and deserves more of your time.
 Either way, adjust accordingly.

 Understand the 18-month clock before your first attempt.
 Some candidates do not fully track this until they are already in trouble.
 The window starts from your first exam, not from when you enrol.
-If you sit Air Law on day one and then take six months to get through the rest of the subjects, you have twelve months left for any resits.
+If you take Air Law on day one and then need six months to get through the remaining subjects, you have twelve months left for any resits.
 Know where you stand at all times.

-Finishing ATPL theory matters.
-It is also where a lot of candidates relax more than they should.
+Finishing ATPL theory feels like the finish line. but it isn't.
+A lot of candidates relax more than they should here.
 Your frozen ATPL is valid for seven years from the date you complete all 14 subjects.
 The knowledge, if you let it sit untouched, fades much faster than that.

 Get through it properly the first time.
-Resits cost money, eat your time window, and follow you into airline applications where multiple failures on the same subject are a question you will have to answer.
+Resits cost money, eat your time window, and follow you into airline applications where multiple failures on the same subject become a question you will have to answer in an interview room.
 It is worth putting the hours in now to avoid that conversation later.